 Investing in the Future

 Investment in technology and especially human capital will, to a great extent, determine what companies in the Capital Region will survive, and which companies will cease to exist.
 Today, manufacturing companies need people with the knowledge and applied skills to do a multitude of jobs, not just a few.
 Manufacturing companies need people who are trained in the latest technological fields that include CAD, CAM and all aspects of conventional and computerized machining technology.
 The employee of today and tomorrow needs to be fluent in the use of all the latest business software in order to integrate his or her technical knowledge and skills into the overall business framework.
-In-short, company executives will need the graduates of HVCC's Manufacturing Technical Systems Program.
+In-short, company executives will need the graduates of HVCC's Advanced Manufacturing Technology Program.
 HVCC has invested in the facilities, the latest manufacturing machine tools and computer technology in order to train your present and future employees.
 HVCC runs both a two-year full-time day program suited for the recent high-school graduate and a four–year evening program for those older employees already on the payroll, but needing to update their knowledge and skill sets.
-In-short, HVCC Advanced Manufacturing Technology Program can be your main source for educating the employees you will need in order to compete in today's manufacturing world.
+In-short, HVCC's Advanced Manufacturing Technology Program can be your main source for educating the employees you will need in order to compete in today's manufacturing world.

 How does the SMTC-HVCC Performance Based Scholarship work?